 Stanford faculty members interested in teaching graduate seminars at SCPKU are welcome to submit seminar proposals (one per calendar year) online here.
 Applicants will be notified when their proposals have been received and decisions will be announced within two months of the proposal deadlines as indicated below.

 As part of the application process, faculty will indicate a prioritized set of calendar windows when they would like to teach their seminar.
 Faculty can teach a seminar at any time; however, in order to maximize availability of potential graduate TAs, we recommend that they consider timeframes when the students are not enrolled in classes (e.g., mid-August to mid-September).
 To best accommodate preferred calendar windows and optimize SCPKU space utilization, SCPKU encourages applicants to submit proposals to the earliest possible application review period.
+Applicants must also identify both an administrative assistant and finance manager in his/her department who will help to facilitate travel, housing and other logistics as well as process travel and other seminar-related expenses with guidance from the SCPKU staff as needed.
+SCPKU will provide comprehensive information about how to manage these logistics.

 July 15, 2018